 The lower ab area is a trouble spot for many people - especially women who have been through pregnancy.
 These eleven exercises target this zone of your body, helping to strengthen the muscles of the lower abs

 Work the Lower Abs

 While you can't "spot-reduce" any part of your body - including the lower abs - it's possible to target specific muscles to help strengthen them.
 Combine dietary changes with the following exercises to help strengthen your lower abs while revealing a more defined abdominal region.

-Leg lifts can target your abs.
+Leg lifts can target your lower abs.
+Ankle weights can turn this exercise into a weighted lower ab exercise, but don't go too heavy as injury may occur.
 Here's how to do them:

 - Lie on your back on the floor with your feet together and your legs straight.

 - Tuck your hands palms-down below your buttocks to stabilize your back.